greener-group/progres_server/README.md

 If you use the Progres web server or software, please cite the paper:

-- Greener JG and Jamali K. Fast protein structure searching using structure graph embeddings. bioRxiv (2022) - [link](https://www.biorxiv.org/content/10.1101/2022.11.28.518224)
+- Greener JG and Jamali K. Fast protein structure searching using structure graph embeddings.
+Bioinformatics Advances 5:1, vbaf042 (2025) - [link](https://academic.oup.com/bioinformaticsadvances/article/5/1/vbaf042/8107707)

 ## Installation